Home

 Bipolar disorder is sometimes conceptualized as a spectrum of disorders, where severity occurs along a continuum.

-The classification of bipolar disorder types is a controversial area with the spectrum theory coming under increasing attack.
-More on this later . . .
+The classification of bipolar disorder types is a controversial area with the spectrum theory coming under both increasing attack and consideration.

 (Arguably there is one more bipolar type that deserves separate attention: treatment resistant bipolar disorder).